zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-2.md

 ##### Software Requirements:

-Participants should install non-Chef required software before the workshop starts.

 An application that will allow participants to create an SSH connection to a remote server and SCP files to a remote server.
 Recommended applications:

 - Windows - [puTTY][puTTY]